devasignhq/.github/profile/README.md

   Every issue, comment, and update is tied to its task context—no more hopping between tools.

 - **💰 Smart Contract Payments**
-  Instant, on-chain payments in stablecoins upon merge via Soroban smart contracts.
+  Instant, on-chain bounty payments in stablecoins upon PR merge via Soroban smart contracts.

 - **🔐 Secure Onboarding**
   Wallet creation, KYC, and payout flow handled upfront for trust and compliance.